ivanjureta/new-concept-networks/ilang-book-2018-08-21-txt.md

 New ideas need new words.
 At the same time, new words are anchored in old ones.

 ## Definitions Record Choices

-How the design of a innovation language reflects our problem-solving and decision-making.
+*Chapter summary: How the design of a innovation language reflects our problem-solving and decision-making.*

 A technical language is a record of past decisions.
-This is a simple idea with some significant consequences.
+This is a simple idea with significant consequences.

 Let's start with a simple example, from the consulting contract case introduced earlier.
 We had the following definition.

-Service: The collaboration of one specific Consultant and one specific Client, and under the rules and guidelines set out by the Service Contract to which they have both agreed.
+* Service: The collaboration of one specific Consultant and one specific Client, and under the rules and guidelines set out by the Service Contract to which they have both agreed.

 Consider these alternative definitions.
-Differences from the original one above are in red.
+Differences from the original one above are emphasized.

-Service1: The collaboration of one or more specific Consultants and one specific Client, and under the rules and guidelines set out by the Service Contract to which they have both agreed.
+* Service1: The collaboration of one **or more** specific Consultants and one specific Client, and under the rules and guidelines set out by the Service Contract to which they have both agreed.

 Service1 allows any number of Consultants to work for a Client under the same Service Contract.
 This may be better or worse than the original, but in either case, it can only be so if we decided that it should be so.
 In other words, the original definition excludes this possibility, because we decided to exclude that possibility.
 The main reason was that it would require coordination between Consultants, and that could have an impact on the speed at which we get to an agreed Service Contract.

 Service2 below, is another alternative.

-Service: The collaboration of one specific Consultant and one specific Client.
+* Service2: The collaboration of one specific Consultant and one specific Client.

 Service2 is less specific than either Service and Service1.
 You can see it as a less mature variant of each of these.
 It fails to mention the contract as the framework for collaboration.
 By doing that, it fails to say how we go from negotiation to collaboration, the transition which happens because there is agreement on a contract.